 I don’t know if the little beach at the River Mouth behind the lifeguard tower is technically a part of Main Beach but I decided to include it here anyway.
 It’s where we spent most of our days in Noosa as it was so calm and relaxing and there were lots of benches and tables to enjoy some food.
 The left photo above was shot with our drone here.

 If you think Noosa Heads gets a little too crowded drive the 5 minutes down to Sunshine Beach, a classic Aussie seaside suburb.
-I recommend taking a stroll along the beautiful long stretch of quiet beach, which is patrolled 365 days a year, and then stop by Sunshine Beach Surf Club afterward for some drinks in their beer garden.
+I recommend taking a stroll along the beautiful long stretch of quiet beach, which is patrolled 365 days a year, and then stopping by Sunshine Beach Surf Club afterward for some drinks in their beer garden.

 The shire of Noosa extends all the way south to beautiful Peregian Beach.
 Noosa locals and Brisbanites have been coming here for years because of its gorgeous village appeal and less crowded beach.

-7. Watch the sunset
+8. Watch the sunset

 You’ll soon see a small wooden pier where you can sit down and enjoy the colorful show.
 And of course, the insanely gorgeous seafront houses Noosa is known for.
 What I would do to live in one of those!